xxxxfang/LFODet/README.md

 For each K-shot setting:

 fs_K.txt      # novel-class K-shot samples
-fs_b_K.txt    # base + novel K-shot samples used by LFODet novelK/       # support/query files for meta-style tasks
+fs_b_K.txt    # base + novel K-shot samples
+novelK/       # support/query files for meta-style tasks

-For LFODet fine-tuning, we use fs_b_3.txt,fs_b_5.txt and fs_b_10.txt.
-(If you want to generate a new few-shot list, you can run the following file randon.py)
+If you want to generate a new few-shot list, you can run the following file randon.py

+NOTE:If the dataset paths after sampling differ from your local paths, we have provided a path conversion script:fix_random.py.Just modify the paths in the script and run it.

 VOC Format：
 You need to write a script to convert them into the train.txt file required by this repository and put them in the ./data folder.